 This has been a very busy week for me personally as I had a ton of email to deal with as well as my normal “getting through life” routine.
 It has not helped that the end of summer nudges us to goof off a bit.
 But you know, I think that goofing off is okay sometimes.
 We all need a break from the knowledge of truth that can sometimes wear us down.

 Enjoy your next adventure through common sense and thoughtful preparation!

-From the Bargain Bin: While placing my order today at Amazon, I notices that first the first time in a long time, my favorite cast iron skillet was only $18.97.
+From the Bargain Bin: While placing my order today at Amazon, I notices that first the first time in a long time, my favorite cast iron skillet was on sale.
 That is about as cheap as it gets so if you if you have been holding off – well – the price is right.

 Lodge Dutch Oven/Camp Stove: I originally purchased this Dutch oven because it was so darn cute.
 But over time, I have learned to love it for its versatility.
 Remember, a camp stove is designed so that you can bake with it by arranging charcoal on top of the lid as well as underneath the Dutch Oven itself.